awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ```
 prefix-name/container-name/ecs-task-id
 ```
-If you do not specify a prefix with this option, then the log stream is named after the container ID that is assigned by the Docker daemon on the container instance\.
+If you don't specify a prefix with this option, then the log stream is named after the container ID that is assigned by the Docker daemon on the container instance\.
 Because it is difficult to trace logs back to the container that sent them with just the Docker container ID \(which is only available on the container instance\), we recommend that you specify a prefix with this option\.
 For Amazon ECS services, you could use the service name as the prefix, which would allow you to trace log streams to the service that the container belongs to, the name of the container that sent them, and the ID of the task to which the container belongs\.
 You must specify a stream\-prefix for your logs in order to have your logs appear in the Log pane when using the Amazon ECS console\.